Generative Experiences for Digital Mental Health Interventions: Evidence from a Randomized Study: Discussion

 \section{Discussion}

-We introduce generative experience as a paradigm for DMH support, where the intervention experience is constructed at runtime.
-Compared to an LLM-based cognitive restructuring control, this approach produced greater stress reduction and better user experience.
+We examined generative experience, an approach to DMH support in which the intervention experience is constructed at runtime.
+We evaluated GUIDE as an intervention system~\cite{slovak2024hci}, and compared to an LLM-based cognitive restructuring control, it produced greater stress reduction and better user experience.
 In this section, we discuss the implications of these findings and outline key limitations and directions for future work.